>

 Do any of the following circumstances apply?

-• You are not certain that the deceased was of full mental capacity when the Will was signed
+• You are unsure if the deceased had full mental capacity when the Will was signed

 • The Will is vague or unclear